syncfusion/ej2-angular-docs/src/documenteditor/document-editor/getting-started.md

 ---
 title: "Getting Started"
 component: "DocumentEditor"
-description: "Learn how to get started using JavaScript document editor component through simple steps."
+description: "Learn how to get started using Angular document editor component through simple steps."
 ---

 # Getting Started

-This section explains the steps to create a Word document editor within your application and demonstrates the basic usage of the DocumentEditor component.
+This section explains the steps to create a Word document editor within your application and demonstrates the basic usage of the Document Editor component.

 ## Dependencies

-The list of dependencies required to use the DocumentEditor component in your application is given below:
+The list of dependencies required to use the Document Editor component in your application is given below:

 ```javascript
 |-- @syncfusion/ej2-angular-documenteditor